Chiropractor For Sciatica Lafayette, CO

 Compared to other medical techniques, chiropractic treatment seeks to find and solve the root cause of pain symptoms, without relying on surgery or medications.

-- A chiropractic adjustment to the spine, also known as spinal manipulation, can help realign a slipped or herniated disc, which takes undesired pressure off of the sciatic nerve.
+- Chiropractic adjustments to the spine, also known as spinal manipulation, can help realign a slipped or herniated disc, which takes undesired pressure off of the sciatic nerve.
 Depending on the patient, the chiropractor can use a variety of adjustment techniques include High Velocity Low Amplitude (HVLA), Low Velocity Low Ampiltude (LVLA), and High Velocity High Amplitude (HVHA).
 The style that is used is based on what is best for the patient after an initial examination.

 - Massage Therapy used in conjunction with chiropractic manipulations is an excellent combination for relieving sciatica pain symptoms.
 Massage loosens and relaxes tight muscles that press on the nerve, releases endorphins to the brain that help reduce pain, and facilitates the circulation of blood, oxygen, and other nutrients to effected areas.
 At South Pointe Chiropractic, our Licensed Massage Therapists are experienced in treating sciatica.